Cultural depictions of lions: Southeast Asia

 Lions were never native animals of Southeast Asia in recorded history.
 As the result, the depiction of lion in ancient Southeast Asian art, especially in ancient Java and Cambodia, is far from naturalistic style as depicted in Greek or Persian art counterparts, since the artist who carved the lion sculpture never saw the lion before, and all were based on perception and imagination.
 The cultural depictions and the reverence of lion as the noble and powerful beast in Southeast Asia was influenced by Indian culture.

-Statue of a pair of lions often founds in temples in Southeast Asia as the gate guardian.
-In Borobudur Buddhist monument Central Java, Indonesia andesite stone statues of lions guarding four main entrances of Borobudur.
+Statues of a pair of lions are often found in temples in Southeast Asia as the gate guardian.
+In the Borobudur Buddhist monument Central Java, Indonesia andesite stone statues of lions guarding four main entrances of Borobudur.
 The thrones of Buddha and Boddhisattva found in Kalasan and Mendut buddhist temples of ancient Java depicted elephant, lion, and makara.
 The statue of a winged lion also is found in Penataran temple East Java, as well as in Balinese temples.
 The Balinese winged lion often served as the guardian statue or as the pedestal of wooden column.

 In Cambodia statues of lions flanking the temple gate or access roads are commonly found in temples of Angkor.
 Bakong, a stepped pyramid Hindu temple from earlier period also displays lion statues as guardians of each stage on each of the cardinal points.
 Khmer lion guardian statues are commonly found in Angkor Wat, Bayon, Pre Rup and Srah Srang.
 Just like ancient Java, the depiction of lion in ancient Khmer art is not in naturalistic style, more like a symbolic mythical animal derived from Indian Hindu-Buddhist art.
 The royal emblem of Cambodia depicting a pair of guardian animals; gajasingha (hybrid of elephant and lion) and singha (lion).
 In Thailand, a pair of lion statues are often placed in front of temple gate as guardian.
 The style of Thai lion is similar to those of Cambodian, since Thailand derived many of its aesthetics and arts elements from Cambodian Khmer art.

 In Myanmar, the statue of lion called Chinthe guarding the stupas, pagodas, and Buddhist temples in Bagan, while pair of lions are also featured in the country's coat-of-arms.